xaviergregor/dotfiles/README.md

 My configuration files for 🍎 macOS et 🐧 Linux

-Use make to i,nstall stuff
+Use make to install stuff